marcelmojzis/demo/README.md

 - `project/build.properties`: Specifies the SBT version.
 - `project/plugins.sbt`: Defines SBT plugins to use in the project.
 - `project/Version.scala`: Contains a list of versions of 3rd party dependencies.
 - `api/`: Contains service endpoint definitions and payload models.
-This module is used by the `service` module.
+This module is used by both the `app` and `service` modules.
+- `app/`: Contains the frontend application and Vite configuration.
 - `service/`: Contains the backend sources.

 ## Setup Development Environment on Mac